-The DFE reinforced the need 'to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of Democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.'
+'Schools should promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.'
+DfE.

 Children have many opportunities for their voices to be heard.
-All children can contribute by placing ideas in the school 'Ask It Basket’.
-We have an active school council called the ‘Dream Team’ who meets regularly, they organise events and support many charities making decisions and planning activities independently.
+All children can contribute by suggesting ideas to the 'Dream Team' who are our school council.
+The Dream Team organise events and support many charities, making decisions and planning activities, independently.
 School council members are voted in by their peers in our elections.
 Council meetings are recorded and the school council feedback to the rest of the school in a whole school assembly.
-Pupils also apply for roles and responsibilities in school such as shed manager and first aiders; they have to write letters of application, they have interviews done by the school council, and they also have appraisals.
+Pupils also apply for roles and responsibilities in school such as shed manager and first aiders.
+The children have to write letters of application, they have interviews conducted by the school council, and they also have appraisals.
 We have an enterprise team who organise events to raise money for specific things they think school needs.

-Within school pupils are actively encouraged to make choices knowing they are in a safe and supportive environment.
-As a school we educate and provide boundaries for young pupils to make choices safely.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely eg. Through E-Safety and PSHE lessons.
-We have weekly ‘Forest School’ where children are given the opportunity to make decisions, make choices ensuring their own safety.
+Within school, pupils are actively encouraged to make choices knowing they are in a safe and supportive environment.
+As a school, we educate and provide boundaries for young pupils to make choices, safely.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example, through E-Safety and PSHE lessons.
+We have weekly ‘Forest School’ where children are given the opportunity to make decisions and make choices ensuring their own safety.

-St Matthew’s is situated in an area which is not greatly culturally diverse, therefore we place a great emphasis on promoting diversity within the children.
-Acts of collective worship are regularly planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
-Our R.E. and PSHE teaching reinforce this.
+St Matthew’s C of E School is situated in an area which is not greatly culturally diverse, therefore, we place a great emphasis on promoting diversity within the children.
+Acts of collective worship are, regularly, planned to address this issue either directly or through the inclusion of stories and celebrations from a variety of faiths and cultures.
+Our RE and PSHE teaching reinforces this.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Children visit places of worship that are important to different faiths.
-We have visited our own local churches, we have regular assemblies run by the Methodist church, and we have visited the Buddhist temple and mosque in Newcastle.
+We have visited our own local churches and arrange workshops and visits to teach about other religions.